Understanding Light Therapy: Brightening Your Path to Healing and Wellness

 As research into light therapy continues, we’re likely to discover even more benefits of this powerful therapy.
 Whether you’re looking to improve your mood, sleep, or skin health, light therapy may be just what you need to brighten your path to healing and wellness.

-See also Is Light Therapy Good for Wrinkles?
+See also Does Light Therapy Work on Dogs?

 FAQs for the topic: What’s light therapy